 - A. The Act is an affirmation of the work that has been done in Florida to build the workforce development system.
 The cornerstone of the Act is its one-stop customer service delivery system.
 The One-Stop system assures coordination between the activities authorized in and linked to the Act. - B. The primary purpose of this Memorandum of Understanding (MOU) is to establish the roles and responsibilities of the Local CareerSource Board, the chief elected official (CEO), and the One-Stop partners as it relates to managing the American Job Center network.
-In short, this MOU is a description of how the agencies come together to operationalize their respective roles and responsibilities to ensure a seamless and effective "One-Stop" delivery system. - C. More specifically, this MOU describes the cooperative workforce employment and training efforts of CSOW and The Partner; and the actions to be taken by each to assure the coordination of their efforts in accordance with Federal and state issued requirements to establish and maintain an effective and successful American Job Center network. - D. This MOU is also intended to coordinate resources and services between all Partners in order to prevent duplication of services and ensure the effective and efficient delivery of workforce services in Okaloosa and Walton Counties.
-In addition, this MOU will establish joint processes and procedures that will enable Partners to integrate with the current one-stop service delivery system resulting in a seamless and comprehensive array of education, human service, job training, and other workforce development services to its citizens, including persons with disabilities, within Okaloosa and Walton Counties.
+In short, this MOU is a description of how the agencies come together to operationalize their respective roles and responsibilities to ensure a seamless and effective "One-Stop" delivery system. - C. More specifically, this MOU describes the cooperative workforce employment and training efforts of CSOW and The Partner; and the actions necessary to ensure the coordination of their efforts per Federal and state-issued requirements to establish and maintain an effective and successful American Job Center network. - D. This MOU is also intended to coordinate resources and services between the Partners to prevent duplication of services and ensure the effective and efficient delivery of workforce activities in Okaloosa and Walton Counties.
+In addition, this MOU will establish joint processes and procedures to enable The Partners to integrate with the current One-Stop service delivery system resulting in a seamless and comprehensive array of education, human service, job training, and other workforce development activities for its citizens, including persons with disabilities, within Okaloosa and Walton Counties.